paketo-buildpacks/php-start/README.md

 alongside the web server.
 The `procs.yml` file it runs with contains the commands and arguments for both `php-fpm` and the web-server.

-When the buildpack runs, you will see in the logs what processes are addded to procs.yml.
+When the buildpack runs, you will see in the logs what processes are added to procs.yml.